Joanna G'froerer © Rémi Thériault

 In-person event

 As the world’s oldest instrument, the flute appeared in Greek mythology and ancient Hindu tradition long before finding its way into classical music, where it has remained a fixture.
-Tonight, Joanna G’froerer, NACO’s principal flue since 1992, demonstrates what all the fuss is about.
+Tonight, Joanna G’froerer, NACO’s principal flute since 1992, demonstrates what all the fuss is about.
 The flutes of Mozart’s time were nothing like the fine instruments of today, and legend has it that Mozart didn’t really care for them.
 But like everything the great composer...

 Read more